ultraJeff/samscom-code-exercise/001/project_folder/readme.md

 ####Overly ambitious goals

-I went into this project knowing very little about Marionette, JST, or LESS (chosen because Bootstrap also uses LESS).
+I went into this project knowing very little about Marionette, JST, RequireJS, or LESS (chosen because Bootstrap also uses LESS).
 It was my attempt to learn all of these things while creating this project.
-I see that I spread myself too thin for timed test!
+I probably spread myself too thin.

 ####Time

-When it rains it pours.
-I had a four day family vacation planned this weekend.
-I was under the impression I would finish this assignment before then, but without an established work station, the assignment becomes much more difficult to develop.
+Time was not on my side for this.
+I had a four day weekend to Arizona planned with family during this test.
+I was under the impression I would finish this assignment before then, but I ended up running up right to the final hour with this.
+Lacking dedicated time and not having an established work station make this assignment much more difficult!

+###Known Issues

+1) The desktop version does not center beyond 1527px
+2) The page backgrounds do not slide away
+3) The fade in and up animations are lacking on all of the zones except the default desktop page.

 ###Team Members
 [jeff franklin](https://github.com/ultraJeff)